0xEthamin/pico-hsm-rs/docs/config-zone-layout.md

 - Encrypt imports of external ECC private keys into slots 2-4, 7, 9-15
   via PrivWrite.

-The slot 8 master key is derived from the chip serial number and a static "pepper" baked into the firmware binary.
-This makes it deterministic for a given chip+firmware combination, but unrecoverable without access to both the physical chip and the firmware source.
+The slot 8 master key is **32 random bytes drawn from the chip's RNG** at provisioning time and never persisted anywhere on the device.
+The host CLI returns the cleartext value once, in the response to `ProvisionIoKey`, and the operator is responsible for backing it up.
+The firmware holds no copy and cannot regenerate it.

+This places the entire trust on the chip's RNG (DRBG-NIST SP 800-90A) at provisioning time, with the firmware acting as a transparent conduit.
+The advantage is that no long-term secret is baked into the firmware
+binary: an attacker dumping flash gains nothing beyond the source code.

 | Field        | Value | Reason                                                          |
 |--------------|-------|-----------------------------------------------------------------|